 - Shuyak Island State Park, located 54 air miles north of Kodiak, is a popular kayaking destination (fly-in or boat-in) with 2 public-use cabins for rent.

-- Kodiak Island is in the center of a fine marine and freshwater fishery and possesses some excellent fishing for rainbow, halibut, Dolly Varden and 5 species of Pacific salmon.
+- Kodiak Island is in the center of a fine marine and freshwater fishery and possesses some excellent fishing for rainbow trout, halibut, Dolly Varden and 5 species of Pacific salmon.